SteamyWolf/wyatt-first-nodejs/README.md

 You can delete a post by specifying the id you want to delete in the url like so: ```https://wyatt-first-nodejs.herokuapp.com/games/delete/:id```

+JSON will be returned to verify a deletion.

 ## POST Request